Purpose

 1. Patient, parent, or legal guardian must have given written informed consent.
 For

-SSc at age ≤ 19, will be included in Cohort 1 and evaluated according to the Pediatric
+with SSc at age ≤ 19, will be included in Cohort 1 and evaluated according to the

 Skin Criteria: Diffuse SSc, defined by presence of proximal skin thickening and:

-prediction score which places them in the intermediate or high- risk category (Domsic
+risk prediction score which places them in the intermediate or high- risk category

-disease based upon 1) a worsening Modified Rodnan Skin Score (MRSS) in the preceding
+cutaneous disease based upon 1) a worsening Modified Rodnan Skin Score (MRSS) in the

 ILD Criteria:

-involvement by CT scan or FVC% pred <80% or B. Fibrosis on imaging of any duration
+lung involvement by CT scan or FVC% pred <80% or B. Fibrosis on imaging of any

 5. Negative for human immunodeficiency virus (HIV), hepatitis B virus and hepatitis C